5 Ways To Play With Faster & Cleaner String Skipping Speed

 (That’s because it’s easier for your hands to get out of sync when your pick skips one or more strings.)

 What is the solution?Practice the drills in the infographic below and watch how much easier your synchronization becomes (especially when you do string skipping):

-String Skipping Practice Tip #3: Use directional picking
+String Skipping Speed Practice Tip #3: Use A Directional Guitar Picking Approach

 Everybody knows a zig zag is the shortest distance between 2 points?
 Oh, wait…